HL7/VhDir/pages/_includes/vhdir-practitioner-intro.md

-This profile sets minimum expectations for the [Organization] resource to searching for and fetching a Organization associated with a patient or provider.
-It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
+This profile sets minimum expectations for searching for and fetching information associated with an individual such as a provider.
+It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the Practitioner resource when using this profile.

 **Example Usage Scenarios:**

-The following are example usage scenarios for the US Core-Organization profile:
+The following are example usage scenarios for the vhdir-practitioner profile:

--   Query by organization name or NPI
+-  TBD

 ##### Mandatory Data Elements and Terminology